Reza Afshari

-Reza Afshari (رضا افشاری) is professor of history at Pace University.
-He received his Ph.D. at Temple University.
-His studies center on human rights in Iran, Islamic politics, and Islamic cultural relativism in particular.
+Reza Afshari (رضا افشاری, died 2025) was a professor of history at Pace University from 1984 to 2014.
+He emigrated to the United States in 1969 and received his Ph.D. at Temple University.
+Described by one scholar as "an unapologetic secularist," his studies centered on human rights in Iran, Islamic politics, and Islamic cultural relativism in particular.
+His book, Human Rights in Iran: the Abuse of Cultural Relativism, has been called "enormously relevant to today's human rights struggles in Iran."